APoonja15/APoonja15/README.md

 - 👋 Hi, I’m @APoonja15
-- 👀 I’m interested in Data science and data analytics
+- 👀 I’m interested in Data Science and Data Analytics
 - 🌱 I’m currently learning the fundamentals of Data Science with John Hopkins University via Coursera